 A paragraph should not jump from singular to plural nouns and pronouns consistent with respect to the person.
-Good writers do not shift between the first, second, and third person within a piece of writing.
-Look at the sentences wrongly structured in terms of number and pronouns.
+Good writers do not shift between the first, second, and third person within one piece of writing.
+Look at the sentences wrongly structured in the case of number and pronouns.

-- When a person goes shopping, you should always look for sales. - One should carpool if you want to save on gas - Doctors warn people that you should "watch what you eat."
+- When a person goes for shopping, you should always look for sales. - One should carpool if you want to save on gas - Doctors warn people that you should "watch what you eat."